jersacct/2016PilotOneClick/README.md

 dirtyCOW exploit: I based a different implementation of the dirtyCOW exploit on the below code: https://github.com/timwr/CVE-2016-5195

+Many thanks to purespin on XDA for figuring out the signature check mechanism!

 In an effort to maintain fewer scripts to use on both Windows and Linux platforms, use of win-bash was used, located here: https://sourceforge.net/projects/win-bash/